miritrope/genome/README.md

 # Genomic classification using neural networks
-Pytorch implementation of neural networks for genetic tests classification, inspired by the experiment of the paper [DietNetworks:](https://arxiv.org/abs/1611.09340/) Thin parameters for fat genomic.
+Pytorch implementation of neural networks for genetic tests classification, inspired by the experiment of the paper "[DietNetworks:](https://arxiv.org/abs/1611.09340/) Thin parameters for fat genomic".

 ## Usage
 Step 1: Follow the instructions in appendix B of the paper to download the data.